IamAdamaa/CS-2033-Projects/Arch-Linux-installation.md

 - Created a new virtual machine on VMware
 - Uploaded the arch ISO file I acquired earlier into the *Installer disc image file (ISO)* section

 **Issue I ran into:** When uploading the ISO into VMware it said it "could not detect which OS is in the disc image".
-Then it made me manually select the Linux distro I am using, but Arch linux wa[...]
+Then it made me manually select the Linux distro I am using, but Arch linux was not an option.
+I figured out the reason was because VMware doesn't have a pre-set for Arch Linux.
+My solution to this issue was selecting *other 6.x kernel 64-bit* because its the Linux Kernel version Arch uses.

 - Gave the VM an adequate amount of resources.
 	- 20 Gb of storage
 	- 4 Gb of ram